-Haring Woods commitment to Dr Barber’ work on interdependence, the remarkable gatherings and ongoing relationships has considerable impact on all aspects of our work.
+Haring Woods commitment to Dr Barber’ work on interdependence, the remarkable gatherings and ongoing relationships has a considerable impact on all aspects of our work.

 Twelve Interdependence Day Celebrations and Forums were produced in Philadelphia, Rome, Paris, Casablanca, Mexico City, Brussels, Istanbul, Berlin, New York / London, Los Angeles and Dublin and New York, with cultural, political, education and faith leaders from around the world attending the programme of scholarly seminars, public debates, artistic performances and exhibitions.
 A Youth programme ensured that young leaders from around the world contributed to the debate and overall culture of the movement.

 Haring Woods participated in and co-produced the event since from 2006.
 Eileen was a member of the Global Steering Committee from 2007, and in 2013 was appointed as a member of the Executive Committee.

 Loyal supporters of the Movement included: